mgh35/lab-eks/README.md

 ### Notes

-- Using ALB with Fargate requires [ALB version > 1.1.4](https://github.com/kubernetes-sigs/aws-alb-ingress-controller/issues/1097)
+- Using ALB with Fargate requires [ALB version > 1.1.4](https://github.com/kubernetes-sigs/aws-alb-ingress-controller/issues/1097).
-- Using ALB with `eksctl` has [issues if ALB > 1.1.6 but `eksctl` older](https://github.com/weaveworks/eksctl/pull/2068)
+- Using ALB with `eksctl` has [issues if ALB > 1.1.6 but `eksctl` older](https://github.com/weaveworks/eksctl/pull/2068).
+- Make sure to use the ingress controller configs for the relevant ALB version (as the required perms, eg, have changed).
+- When using Fargate, make sure to use [ip mode](https://aws.amazon.com/blogs/opensource/kubernetes-ingress-aws-alb-ingress-controller/) for the target type.
+This requires the services to have the `alb.ingress.kubernetes.io/target-type` annotation.
+- Health checks are configured via the [livenessProbe](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/#define-a-liveness-http-request) on the Pod spec.

 ## References